Fall 2024

 for children and grown-ups

-Join me Saturday December 16th for a reading of my children's book 'What Amatxi Whispered' at the Churchill County Museum in Fallon, NV.
+December 16 2023: join me for a reading of my children's book 'What Amatxi Whispered' at the Churchill County Museum in Fallon, NV.
 I will have signed copies of the book for sale.

 This is also a chance to enjoy the temporary exhibit of Basque tree carvings in the Great Basin, 'Arboglyphs: the art of heritage'.